Timothy Laurence: Later career

-Sir Timothy served as President of Kent CCC for 2020, and was elected a Fellow of the Society of Antiquaries (FSA) in 2021.
+He served as President of Kent CCC for 2020, and was elected a Fellow of the Society of Antiquaries (FSA) in 2021.

 In December 2023, Laurence was appointed Chairman of the Science Museum Group.

-In January 2025 Sir Timothy was forced to pull out of an official visit to South Africa with the Princess Royal after suffering from a torn ligament while working on their Gloucestershire estate, Gatcombe Park.
+In January 2025, he was forced to withdraw from an official visit to South Africa with the Princess Royal after suffering from a torn ligament while working on their Gloucestershire estate, Gatcombe Park.

 Marriage

-Laurence rode in the Scottish State Coach after the coronation of King Charles III on 6 May 2023, alongside Richard, Duke of Gloucester and his wife, Birgitte, Duchess of Gloucester.
+Laurence rode in the Scottish State Coach after the coronation of King Charles III on 6 May 2023, alongside Richard, Duke of Gloucester, and his wife, Birgitte, Duchess of Gloucester.